Licences that allow activity prohibited by financial sanctions

 Any person or organisation involved in a transaction with those subject to financial sanctions will first need a licence from OFSI.

 Where a transaction involves a person or organisation who is subject to financial sanctions (whether directly or indirectly), you must obtain a licence to allow the activity to take place without breaching financial sanctions.
 You should not assume that a licence will be granted or engage in any activities prohibited by financial sanctions unless you have a valid licence.

 OFSI can only issue licences on specific legal grounds which are set out below.

 When should you apply for a licence?

-OFSI recommends applying for a licence as early as possible and at least four weeks before a licence is needed.
+OFSI recommends applying for a licence as early as possible before a licence is needed.
 Licence applications can be legally and commercially complex.
 In certain circumstances, the UN will need to approve them or be made aware of them.
 This can lead to a longer turnaround time.
 You may wish to consider taking independent legal advice before applying for a licence.

 Applying for a licence

 You need to provide as full an explanation as possible, and evidence, of the proposed transaction for which you need a licence.

 Incomplete applications will be returned and will lead to delays in you obtaining a licence.

 Therefore, it’s in your interests to complete the application in line with OFSI’s requirements.